Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Windsor has 61 active public transport stops, all of which are bus stops.
+South Windsor has 61 operational public transport stops, all of which are bus stops.
 These stops are served by 52 different routes that together facilitate 795 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average being located just 125 meters from the nearest stop.
+The accessibility of transport in the area is deemed excellent, with residents on average located just 125 meters from their nearest transport stop.
+As a predominantly residential region, most commuters travel outward, primarily by car (90%).
+On average, there are 1.3 vehicles per dwelling.
+According to the 2021 Census, 22.7% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport